petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Add custom layouts to the object from the Layouts tab.](./creating-objects/images/06.png)

 1. (Optional) Go to the Actions tab to add custom actions.
 Each action defines an operation that runs automatically according to a set trigger.
-See [Defining Object Actions](./actions/defining-object-actions.md) for more information.
+See [Defining Object Actions](./actions/defining-object-actions.md).

    ![Add custom actions to the object from the Actions tab.](./creating-objects/images/07.png)

 1. (Optional) Go to the Views tab to add custom views.
 Object views determine how entries are displayed in the object's application page.
-See [Designing Object Views](./views/designing-object-views.md) for more information.
+See [Designing Object Views](./views/designing-object-views.md).

    ![Add custom views to the object from the Views tab.](./creating-objects/images/08.png)

 1. (Optional) Go to the Validations tab to add validations.
 Each validation sets rules for determining valid field entries.
-See [Adding Custom Validations](./validations/adding-custom-validations.md)
+See [Adding Custom Validations](./validations/adding-custom-validations.md).

    ![Add custom validations to the object from the Validations tab.](./creating-objects/images/09.png)

 1. (Optional) If you've added a state field to the draft, go to the State Manager tab to define its flow.
-See [Adding and Managing Custom States](./fields/adding-and-managing-custom-states.md) for more information.
+See [Adding and Managing Custom States](./fields/adding-and-managing-custom-states.md).

    ![Define flows for state fields in the State Manager tab.](./creating-objects/images/10.png)